dotnet/core/Documentation/microsoft-team.md

     * Upload your **picture**, ideally showing your face
         * Hint: You can grab your GAL picture from https://microsoft-my.sharepoint.com

-## Install Microsoft open source tools
+## Install Microsoft open source tools (recommended)

 The tools make it easier to use open soruce and participate in open source projects:

 * [Browser Extension](https://docs.opensource.microsoft.com/tools/browser.html) -- Identifies Microsoft employees on GitHub.
 * [VS Code Extension](https://docs.opensource.microsoft.com/tools/vscode.html) --  Provides information about known vulnerabilities.

 The browser extension is recommended.
+The VS code extension is optional.

 ## Get write permissions to repos (optional)